 Visual Notification Systems

 For those who are living alone and are hard of hearing, certain risks need to be borne in mind.
 Someone unable to hear properly may not be aware that a fire alarm is going off.
-For example, or if the telephone or doorbell is ringing.
+For example, if the telephone or doorbell is ringing.

 Tech is increasingly incorporating visual notifications to get around these issues and help seniors live safely in their homes.
 Look for these visual warnings when shopping for a smart doorbell, telephone, smoke, and carbon monoxide alarm for your relative.

 Talking with your elderly relative about staying safe when out of the home to run errands, socialize, or enjoy a day out is a good idea, too.
 Depending on their mobility level, frailty, and the presence of any memory issues, it may be wise for them to carry a personal assistance device with them that incorporates GPS tracking.
 This will help find them should they become lost or confused and allow you or the emergency services to reach them quickly should they suffer a fall or other injury.